lukaschoebel/shortlink/README.md

 ## Tests

 The functionality of each API endpoint is thoroughly tested.
-The automated tests can be performed by executing `pytest` within the test folder:
+The automated tests can be performed by executing `pytest` within the `test/` folder:

 ```bash
 cd test && pytest